 - Anatomy: Chapter Breakdown

 - Muscles of the core

 - Muscles that move the Scapulae (shoulder girdle)

 Human Motion Terminology

 These various terms and anatomical actions are used to eliminate any confusion about what action is taking place.
 For example, if you asked a client to bring her arm forward, this could be easily confused depending on how the person is positioned and what they perceive “forward” to mean relative to their body position.
-You want to have an understanding of the following terms so you can understand what they mean relative to the body and its positioning: agonist, antagonist, synergist, co-contraction, adduct, abduct, flexion, extension, elevate, depress, pronate, supinate, rotation, anterior, posterior, superior, inferior, medial, lateral, proximal, distal, superficial, deep.
+You want to have an understanding of the following terms, so you can understand what they mean relative to the body and its positioning: agonist, antagonist, synergist, co-contraction, adduct, abduct, flexion, extension, elevate, depress, pronate, supinate, rotation, anterior, posterior, superior, inferior, medial, lateral, proximal, distal, superficial, and deep.